 If you have not yet completed all of these steps, you can speak with a social worker to learn how to work on meeting the emotional requirements to adopt a child in Louisiana.

 What are Louisiana’s requirements for adoption from foster care?

 To adopt a child from Louisiana’s foster care system, you will need to meet the following LA adoption qualifications:

 Not have more than five children under the age of 18.

 Have a safe home as well as working smoke detectors and a fire extinguisher.

 Provide medical statements that indicate you are healthy and emotionally stable enough to raise a child.

 Provide proof of income that is sufficient to raise a child.

-For more information about adoption requirements in Louisiana, please call 1-800-ADOPTION.
+For more information about our agency's adoption requirements in Louisiana, get in touch with an adoption specialist today.